RedOgreJelly/redogrejelly.github.io/_posts/2025-01-23-characters.md

 Warming the character removes one mark per try, but does not undo the frostbite.

 ## Hunger
-Character that go 2
+Character that go a week without sufficient food should mark hunger.
-Each additional week without sufficient food or each day without sufficient drink worsens the condition.
-When malnourishment worsens, you must mark a body slot that is of a lower number each time.
-If you must mark a slot as malnourished, but cannot, your character dies.
+Each additional week without sufficient food worsens the condition.
+When hunger worsens, you must mark a body slot that is of a lower number each time.
+If you must mark a slot for hunger, but cannot, your character dies.

-## POISONS
+## Poisons